The Future of HE+OR:

 The Role of HEOR in Improving Healthcare Decision Making

 Multidisciplinary experts in HEOR understand that outcomes research combined with health economics provides vital information and tools to healthcare decision makers from the intervention to the healthcare system level.
 While both health economics and outcomes research can be performed in isolation, the synergy of combining the right data (outcomes research) with thoughtful (health) economic analyses based on multiple stakeholder perspectives ensures that even complex healthcare questions can be evaluated rationally.
 This is the unique strength of HEOR in the healthcare space.
 While some experts focus in one space or the other, HEOR experts can dive deep in their area of expertise but also understand the value of incorporating the views and outputs from complementary disciplines, striving to build bridges between data and economic analysis, often starting the data plan with the end in mind so that all the relevant outcomes can be applied or collected from varying sources of data and analyzed from varying perspectives.

 Health technology assessors particularly understand this approach.
 They appreciate that using credible data from all areas of a healthcare system and over the entire lifecycle of a health technology (even when extrapolated) is often the only way to assess long-term costs and benefits.
 This approach provides an evidence base by which to determine the most cost-effective choice within budget-constrained environments like healthcare.
-For example, the recommendation to provide human papilloma virus vaccination for both boys and girls by Ireland’s Health Information and Quality Authority (HIQA) was based on cost-effectiveness analyses.5 Other examples of agencies that rely on health technology assessment (HTA) include the National Institute for Health and Care Excellence (NICE) in the United Kingdom and the Institute for Clinical and Economic Review (ICER) in the United States; the German Federal Joint Committee (G-BA) relies on the Institute for Quality and Efficiency in Healthcare (IQWiG) to provide information on the benefits and harms of medical interventions when deciding how to cover new interventions and the Health Insurance Review and Assessment Service (HIRA) in South Korea, which guarantees medical service quality improvement and cost appropriateness through efficient resource distribution.
+For example, the recommendation to provide human papilloma virus vaccination for both boys and girls by Ireland’s Health Information and Quality Authority (HIQA) was based on cost-effectiveness analyses.5 Other examples of agencies that rely on health technology assessment (HTA) include the National Institute for Health and Care Excellence (NICE) in the United Kingdom, the Institute for Clinical and Economic Review (ICER) in the United States, and the Health Insurance Review and Assessment Service (HIRA) in South Korea.

 While both health economics and outcomes research can be performed in isolation, the synergy of combining the right data (outcomes research) with thoughtful (health) economic analyses based on multiple stakeholder perspectives ensures that even complex healthcare questions can be evaluated rationally.